open-mmlab/mmtracking/docs/dataset.md

 There are only 1 json files in `data/trackingnet/TEST/annotations`:

 `trackingnet_test.json`:  Json file containing the annotations information of the testing set in TrackingNet dataset.

+#### The folder of data and annotations in OTB100

+There are 98 video directories of OTB100 dataset in `data/otb100/data`, and the `img` folder under each video directory contains all images of the video.

+There are only 1 json files in `data/otb100/annotations`:

+`otb100.json`:  Json file containing the annotations information of the OTB100 dataset.